radixsh/quartz/README.md

 $ sudo npm install -g n
 $ sudo n stable
 ```
-then you can run bitz using `nodejs index.js`. (if you have nodemon installed, then you can instead navigate into the directory and simply run `nodemon`.) i'm really not sure if this will work. so far it's not working on my chromebook, but then, that's a chromebook.
+then you can run bitz using `nodejs index.js` (or nodemon, if you have that; run `nodemon`.) to be hoenst, i'm really not sure if this will work. so far it's not working on my chromebook, but then, that's a chromebook. :)

 ## functionalities
 [...]